Western Springs, IL

-Western Springs is an affluent and picturesque suburb located approximately 18 miles west of downtown Chicago in Cook County.
-Known for its strong sense of community, excellent public schools (including Lyons Township High School's South Campus, which is located in the village), and quiet, family-oriented atmosphere, it is often cited as one of the best and safest places to live in Illinois.
+Western Springs is a picturesque suburb located approximately 18 miles west of downtown Chicago in Cook County.
+Known for its strong sense of community, award winning schools including Lyons Township High School, and quiet, family-oriented atmosphere, it is often cited as desirable place to live in Illinois.

 The village maintains a small-town, historic charm with tree-lined streets, large yards, and a variety of architectural styles, including many well-maintained mid-century and historic homes.
-Its downtown area, surrounding the busy BNSF Metra commuter station, features a quaint mix of locally owned shops, restaurants (such as Vie Restaurant and Davanti Enoteca), and year-round events like the seasonal French Market and the "Gathering on the Green" festival.
+Its downtown area, surrounding the busy BNSF Metra commuter station, features a quaint mix of locally owned shops, restaurants (such as Ella's Italian Pub and Davanti Enoteca), and year-round events like the seasonal French Market and the "Gathering on the Green" festival.

 Residents enjoy extensive outdoor and recreational opportunities, with over 80 acres of parkland, including the large Spring Rock Park and the nearby Bemis Woods Forest Preserve, which offers hiking and biking trails.
-The community is highly educated, with a significant majority of adults holding college or advanced degrees, and the lifestyle is a blend of quiet suburban life with convenient access to all the amenities of the greater Chicago area via public transportation and major highways.
+Western Springs highlights a blend of quiet suburban life with convenient access to all the amenities of the greater Chicago area via public transportation and major highways.

-Character: A picturesque, affluent suburb with a historic feel, dating back to its 1890s waterworks system.
+Character: A picturesque suburb with a historic feel.

 Housing: Features a variety of homes in neighborhoods like Field Park, with tree-lined streets and manicured lawns.

-Recreation: Offers extensive outdoor spaces, including Spring Rock Park, Bemiss Woods, and the Western Springs Service Club Pool.
+Recreation: Offers extensive outdoor spaces, including Spring Rock ParkBemis Woods, and the Western Springs Service Club Pool.

-Transportation: Has a convenient Metra station that provides a 45-minute ride to downtown Chicago.
+Transportation: Has a convenient Metra station that provides a 45-minute ride or express 30-minute ride to downtown Chicago.

 History: The historic water tower, built in 1890, is a landmark and now a museum.